Your Halloween Tradition May Be Changing Soon—Here’s Why

-It’s almost October and you know what that means—the return of pumpkin Kit Kats, quirky costumes for the kids and, of course, homemade Halloween treats.
-The whole spooky season leads up to tricks on October 31, but Halloween as we know it may be changing.
-The history of Halloween and these things you might not know about the holiday won’t change.
+It’s almost October and you know what that means—the return of pumpkin Kit Kats, quirky costumes for the kids, and, of course, homemade Halloween treats.
+The whole spooky season leads up to tricks on October 31, but Halloween as we know it may be changing in more ways than one.
+The history of Halloween and these things you might not know about the holiday won’t change, though.

 Why parents want to change the date

 It’s pretty common knowledge that Halloween takes place on October 31.
 For a lot of parents, it’s a night of headaches.
 The kids have to be dressed and out the door for two hours of trick-or-treating time, which can be tough to manage, and it’s hard to pack all the holiday fun into a school night.
 Although, that’s not how everyone celebrates Halloween around the world.

 In 2018, a nonprofit organization called the Halloween and Costume Association began a petition to change the date of Halloween.
 Instead of October 31, they proposed that Halloween take place on the last Saturday of the month.
 It would allow parents to spend a full day celebrating with their kids.
 We can’t argue—the request makes sense!
 Luckily, in 2020, Halloween actually falls on the last Saturday, so we’ll be able to put this theory to the test—even though Halloween might look a little different this year, due to COVID-19.